Rust-Trends/rust-trends.github.io/content/posts/ferrocene.md

 description = "Ferrous Systems has donated the Ferrocene Language Specification to the Rust Project—a major step toward standardizing Rust and enabling its use in safety-critical systems."
 +++

-Ferrous Systems recently donated the [Ferrocene Language Specification](https://spec.ferrocene.dev/) (**FLS**) to the Rust Project, marking a significant milestone toward formalizing the Rust programming language.
+Ferrous Systems recently donated the <a href="https://spec.ferrocene.dev/" target="_blank">Ferrocene Language Specification</a> (**FLS**) to the Rust Project, marking a significant milestone toward formalizing the Rust programming language.
 This article explains the impact and importance of this contribution.

 # What is the Ferrocene Language Specification?

 The Ferrocene Language Specification provides a detailed, formal description of Rust’s syntax, semantics, and compiler behavior.
-Originally developed by [Ferrous Systems](https://ferrous-systems.com/) in 2022 to meet the demands of safety-critical software certification, the FLS precisely documents how Rust behaves, especially the subset supported by Ferrocene, a Rust compiler designed for regulated industries.
+Originally developed by <a href="https://ferrous-systems.com/" target="_blank">Ferrous Systems</a> in 2022 to meet the demands of safety-critical software certification, the FLS precisely documents how Rust behaves, especially the subset supported by Ferrocene, a Rust compiler designed for regulated industries.

 # About Ferrous Systems and the Rust Foundation